Solthodox/racks-token-erc721-wrapped/README.md

  ```

  As we can see, the user got 199.6/2 = 99.98 tokens per NFT which is very approximate to the 100 theorical tokens.

- But if we calculate the most extreme case, where a user owns all the 10000 MrCrypto, this is what he would get 500000 tokens, which equals to 50 tokens per NFT.
-This  is a half of what the first user got, which means he will pay a exorbitant price for causing inflation in the token.
+But if we calculate the most extreme case, where a user owns all the 10000 MrCrypto, this is what he would get : 500000 tokens, which equals to 50 tokens per NFT.
+This  is a half of what the first user got, which means he will pay a exorbitant price for causing inflation in the token, and even having used all the NFTs, he only got half of the minteable supply.
+Anyways, as the token starts to be overminted, the hodlers will start to withdraw their NFTs as it becomes simultanously cheaper, even making litle profits, causing a deflationary pressure.
+This makes the system work similar to how a market maker does.